Compliance

 Whistleblowing Workflow

-To enable prompt detection and corrective action in the event of legal violations, the Company and some of its subsidiaries maintain compliance hotlines for their employees and those of contractor companies.
+To enable prompt detection and corrective action in the event of legal violations, the Company and some of its subsidiaries maintain whistleblower systems (compliance hotlines) for their employees and those of contractor companies.
+The compliance hotlines are part of whistleblower systems aligned with the Whistleblower Protection Act.

 Based on internal regulations, when whistleblowing is received, the content is reported to the relevant officers, including the chairman and CEO, and an investigation is launched under the responsibility of the general manager of the Legal & Corporate Affairs Department.
 The investigation results and any necessary corrective and recurrence prevention measures are reported to the officers.
 Individuals who identify themselves when conducting whistleblowing are also informed of the investigation results.